bigmlcom/bigmler/docs/index.rst

 and a ``0.2%`` penalty per feature, stopping after 3 non-improving iterations.

-Depending on the machine learning problem you intend to tackle, you might want to maximize other evaluation metric, such as ``precision`` or ``recall``.
-The ``--maximize`` option will allow you to set the evaluation metric you'd like to maximize.
+Depending on the machine learning problem you intend to tackle, you might want to optimize other evaluation metric, such as ``precision`` or ``recall``.
+The ``--optimize`` option will allow you to set the evaluation metric you'd like to optimize.

 ::

     bigmler analyze --dataset dataset/5357eb2637203f1668000004 \
-                    --features --maximize recall
+                    --features --optimize recall

 You should be aware that the smart feature selection command still generates a high number of BigML resources.
 Using ``k`` as the ``k-folds`` number and